dciliberti/lehner-motoren-map/README.md

 - `windSpeed`: the advance speed of the propeller in m/s, assigned by the user
 - `Jconv`: a conversion factor from RPM to advance ratio J, pre-defined

-Then the user should write the propeller operating point of interest.
-If none, the program should only show the motor performance maps without propeller data points.
-The utility of this software is to plot the propeller operating points acheivable with the motor.
-A gearbox may be included.
+Then the user should write the propeller operating points of interest.
+If none, the program should only show the motor performance map charts without propeller data points.

-After defining the propeller diameter and the wind speed in the first lines of the main script `performanceCharts.m`, the user should write the propeller operating condition as a matrix.
+Each propeller is defined as a matrix.
 Each column correspond to a given quantity, i.e. Thrust, Shaft Power, RPM.
-Each row is a different combination of these quantities.
+Each row is a different combination of these quantities defining a data point.
 For instance:

 | Thrust (N) | Shaft Power (W) | (RPM) |
 | --- | --- | --- |